Researchers & Staff

 Nathan Phillips, Assistant Professor UIC College of Education

-Alvin Pearman, a National Institute of Health Predoctoral Fellow, is a graduate student at Vanderbilt University’s Peabody College in the Department of Teaching and Learning.
+Alvin Pearman, a National Institute of Health Predoctoral Fellow, is a graduate of Vanderbilt University’s Peabody College in the Department of Teaching and Learning.
 His research focuses on urban schooling, social inequality, and neighborhood effects.
 His current research on education examines the impact of city-wide income inequality on schooling outcomes, the influence of neighborhood gentrification on disciplinary patterns in schools, and the role of student mobility in shaping achievement and attention skills.
 Other projects examine the effects of neighborhood poverty on the mathematical trajectories of black children, as well as descriptive analyses of the social, economic, and political contexts in which urban schools are located nationwide.
 Throughout his research, Alvin combines quasi-experimental research with careful attention to how "big data," including geo-coded crime statistics, business information, and local voting patterns, might open new sites of inquiry in the field of education and shed new light on how the spatial dimension of social stratification figures into schooling-related processes for children and adolescents.

-Tyler Hollett, Assistant Professor Penn State University
+Tyler Hollett, Assistant Professor, Penn State University

 Ty Hollett's research is grounded in new literacies with a focus on digital media and learning.
 His interests include interest-driven and informal and non-formal learning, especially in youth affinity spaces.
 He has explored the use of location-aware technologies in public schools to design and augment youth movement through place, to contribute to forms of public authoring and urban markup, and to develop varieties of mobile storytelling.
 Additionally, he has worked with Kevin Leander and members from the Nashville Public library in the design of a new digital media learning lab called The Studio.
 He is currently exploring spatial learning and literacies in gaming environments like Minecraft.